Bitcoin rising toward $45k resistance, support at $40k

 -

 The RSI on the hourly chart, however, is declining from overbought levels.
-This means intraday buyers are starting to take some profits, although support at $40,000-$42,000 could stabilize a brief pullback.
+That means intraday buyers are starting to take some profits, although support at $40,000-$42,000 could stabilize a brief pullback.

 All writers’ opinions are their own and do not constitute financial advice in any way whatsoever.
 Nothing published by CoinDesk constitutes an investment recommendation, nor should any data or Content published by CoinDesk be relied upon for any investment activities.
 CoinDesk strongly recommends that you perform your own independent research and/or speak with a qualified investment professional before making any financial decisions.